Automattic/kue/Readme.md

 ### Pause Processing

-Workers can temporary pause and resume their activity.
-It is, after calling `pause` they will receive no jobs in their process callback until `resume` is called. `pause` function gracefully shutdowns this worker, and uses the same internal functionality as `shutdown` method in [Graceful Shutdown](#graceful-shutdown).
+Workers can temporarily pause and resume their activity.
+That is, after calling `pause` they will receive no jobs in their process callback until `resume` is called.
+The `pause` function gracefully shutdowns this worker, and uses the same internal functionality as the `shutdown` method in [Graceful Shutdown](#graceful-shutdown).

 ```js
 queue.process('email', function(job, ctx, done){